Baltic Tiger: Overview

 Economically, parallel with the political changes, and the democratic transition, – as a rule of law states – the previous command economies were transformed via the legislation into market economies, and set up or renewed the major macroeconomic factors: budgetary rules, national audit, national currency, central bank.
 Generally, they shortly encountered the following problems: high inflation, high unemployment, low economic growth and high government debt.
 The inflation rate, in the examined area, relatively quickly dropped to below 5% by 2000.
-Meanwhile, these economies were stabilized, and sooner or later between 2004 and 2013 all of them joined the European Union.
+Meanwhile, these economies were stabilized, and in 2004 all of them joined the European Union.
 New macroeconomic requirements have arisen for them; the Maastricht criteria became obligatory.
-Later the Stability and Growth Pact set stricter rules through national legislation by implementing e g the regulations and directives of the Sixpack, because the financial crisis was a shocking milestone.
+Later the Stability and Growth Pact set stricter rules through national legislation by implementing e g the regulations and directives of the Sixpack, because the 2008 financial crisis was a shocking milestone.

 After 2000, the Baltic Tiger economies implemented important economic reforms and liberalisation, which, coupled with their fairly low-wage and skilled labour force, attracted large amounts of foreign investment and economic growth.
 Between 2000 and 2007, the Baltic Tiger states had the highest growth rates in Europe.
 In 2006, for example, Estonia grew by 10.3% in gross domestic product, while Latvia grew by 11.9% and Lithuania by 7.5%.
 All three countries by February 2006 saw their rates of unemployment falling below average EU values.
-Additionally, Estonia is among the ten most liberal economies in the world and in 2006 switched from being classified as an upper-middle income economy to a high-income economy by the World Bank.
-All three countries joined the European Union in May 2004.
-Estonia adopted the Euro in January 2011, Latvia in 2014 and Lithuania entered the Eurozone in 2015.
+Additionally, Estonia went from being classified as an upper-middle income economy to a high-income economy by the World Bank in 2006 and is now considered among the ten most liberal economies in the world according to the Index of Economic Freedom.

-In 2008, the global financial crisis triggered the collapse of the Baltic property markets, causing some of the most severe recessions in Europe.
+Due to these developments, all the countries had very high capital inflows, that resulted in high current account deficits, circa 10% in 2007.
+The 2008 financial crisis triggered the collapse of the cross-border capital flows, causing some of the most severe recessions in Europe.
+A collapse of property markets, real wages decline and rise of unemployment followed.
 In 2008, Latvia's GDP shrank by −4.6% and Estonia's −3.6% while Lithuania's slowed to 3.0%.
 As the crisis swept across Eastern and Central Europe the economic reversal intensified: Estonia's GDP dropped by -16.2% year-on-year, Latvia's by −19.6% and Lithuania's by −16.8%.
 By mid-2009, all three countries experienced one of the deepest recessions in the world.